roboticslab-cseiitg/ProjectTartarus/Raspberry-Pi/README.md

 ## Tartarus for Raspberry Pi

-The tartarus platform file for the Raspberry Pi is the file tartarus tartarus_2020v2-2.pl
+The tartarus platform file for the Raspberry Pi is the file tartarus tartarus_2020v2-2.pl.
+For more information of usage of Tartarus, refer tartarus user manual in the User_Manuals folder.

 These are other utilities available for Raspberry Pi written in SWI Prolog: